 Wendy earned her MBA in Finance and Real Estate from Northwestern University’s Kellogg School of Business.
 She received a B.S., cum laude, in Finance and Marketing from Syracuse University.

-In her spare time Wendy is an avid triathlete and runner, having completed 30 Olympic Distance triathlons and three half-marathons.
+In her spare time Wendy is an avid triathlete and runner, having completed 31 Olympic Distance triathlons and five half-marathons.

 Ben joined WBS Equities in 2014 with an extensive accounting background.
 Prior to joining, Ben spent four years as a public accountant, most recently with Ernst & Young, LLP.
 At Ernst & Young, Ben served multiple manufacturing and transportation clients, both public and private.
 He focused on analyzing companies’ financial statements, accounting strategies, estimates and processes.
 At WBS Equities, Ben is responsible for underwriting, project management and investor relations.

 Ben earned his Master of Accountancy and B.S., in Business, Accountancy from Miami University.

 Working with start-ups and partnership-based organizations, Heather has over fifteen years of experience across a broad spectrum of development ventures.
 Beginning first in San Francisco in the real estate and pharma industries, she now lives in Evanston.

 She earned a BS in Finance from San Jose State University and her CPA in Illinois.